1

 self.recursive_depth.get() == 0,

-"Cannot call write() inside a read section"
+"Cannot call write() inside an existing read or write section"

 );